 When you’re on a budget, buying eLearning off-the-shelf is pretty appealing, especially to your wallet.
-But, as with anything, you have to weigh the pros and cons to decide if what you are giving up by buying off-the-shelf is worth the cost, short and long-term.
+But, as with anything, you have to weigh the pros and cons to decide if off-the-shelf or custom eLearning is worth the cost—both short and long-term.

-For eLearning, there are certain topics that lend themselves well to an off-the-shelf purchase, topics that are relatively standard across companies, such as compliance and safety.
-And there are eLearning partners that have taken the time to get the right information, modern learning strategies and device friendly development so that buying off-the-shelf doesn’t put you and your learners at a disadvantage (yes!
-We have off the shelf compliance and safety for available for purchase, check it out here).
+For eLearning, there are certain topics that lend themselves well to an off-the-shelf purchase—topics that are relatively standard across companies, such as compliance and safety.
+And there are eLearning partners that have taken the time to get the right information, modern learning strategies, and device friendly development.
+This keeps buying off-the-shelf from putting you and your learners at a disadvantage (you can check some out here).

-My advice is to dig into the topic that you are creating learning for and determine if the content is unique enough to need custom development.
-If it is, do you have all of the materials and content setup (Zip Course) or do you need help developing out the story and getting the learning to come to life (custom)?
-Custom eLearning is worth the cost, the key is to determine the type of attention your module needs to be a success!
+To prep, dig into the topic that you are creating learning for and determine if the content is unique enough to need custom development.
+If it is, do you have all of the materials and content setup or do you need help developing out the story and getting the learning to come to life?

 With some software such as Rise, you can get that custom look and content, while also working quickly and staying on-budget with a componant-type build.

 Custom eLearning is worth the cost.
 The key is to determine the type of attention your module needs to be a success.